geek-cookbook/geek-cookbook/manuscript/index.md

 2. You want to play.
 You want a safe sandbox to test new tools, keeping the ones you want and tossing the ones you don't.
 3. You want reliability.
 Once you go from __playing__ with a tool to actually __using__ it, you want it to be available when you need it.
 Having to "*quickly ssh into the basement server and restart plex*" doesn't cut it when you finally convince your wife to sit down with you to watch sci-fi.

+!!! quote "...how useful the recipes are for people just getting started with containers..."

+    <blockquote class="twitter-tweet"><p lang="en" dir="ltr">.<a href="https://twitter.com/funkypenguin?ref_src=twsrc%5Etfw">@funkypenguin</a> One of the surprising realizations from following Funky Penguins cookbooks <a href="https://t.co/XvZ2qLJa5N">https://t.co/XvZ2qLJa5N</a> for so long is how useful the recipes are for people just getting started with containers and how it gives them real, interesting usecases to attach to their learning</p>&mdash; DevOps Daniel (@DanielSHouston) <a href="https://twitter.com/DanielSHouston/status/1213419203379773442?ref_src=twsrc%5Etfw">January 4, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 ## What have you done for me lately?
 (CHANGELOG)

 Check out recent change at [CHANGELOG](/CHANGELOG/)